 Unfortunately, one of our main concerns and why we had to organize in my location and unionize was it is a cutthroat industry right now.
 Being an at-will employee means that you can be fired at any point in time, and with a union that changes, you are no longer based on your contract and a just cause county.
 And so with that, the turnaround rate was huge.
 So job security was the big focus for us, and long-term career opportunity.

-The only way to make a career in this industry prior was if you got lucky enough to get up in management, and sometimes at the locations, it’s who you know, not how skilled you are, which that is the unfortunate reality.
-So we had to create an opportunity to where we would get guaranteed raises as deserved and have benefits such as a pension.
+The only way to make a career in this industry prior was if you got lucky enough to get up in management, and sometimes at the locations, it’s who you know, not how skilled you are, which is the unfortunate reality.
+So we had to create an opportunity where we would get guaranteed raises as deserved and have benefits such as a pension.
 And now what my job will entail as the business agent is enforcing the contracts as they get in to ensure that they are actually upheld, visiting the location.
-Any issue that the workers may have, they can reach out to me and their shop stewards, and we can work to resolve them and have the workers truly have a voice to the top, because this is the only way that they get a direct communication.
+Any issue that the workers may have, they can reach out to me and their shop stewards, and we can work to resolve them and have the workers truly have a voice to the top, because this is the only way that they get direct communication.
 And unfortunately in this industry, there’s so many moving compartments that corporate, nine times out of 10, does not know what’s going on at their own location.

 And with that, we’re creating that change.
 And then also hoping to implement a pension, which is something that was a huge part of my organizing task, to gain that in our contracts, as well as a little bit more security in our industry.
 We had gotten moved down to one security guard that was unarmed, and it felt, at times, especially when he was on his lunch break, not very safe.
 And that being said, I think there needs to be a change, and so did a lot of the industry at all locations with how they’re handling security at the locations.
-So putting standards so they can’t take away with making us feel safe in our workplace.
+So putting standards in that they can’t take away that make us feel safe in our workplace.
 But yeah, that’s basically my background, so thank you.

-All right.
+Jim Glimco: All right.
 Hello everybody.
 My name’s Jim Glimco.
 I’m president of Teamsters Local 777.
 Teamsters 777 is the cannabis local for the state of Illinois.
 And how we got there is Local 777 has a great history of always organizing, always about organizing new members.
-We did organize a couple dispensaries early on a couple of years ago, which was a Moca by Ascend in the city.
+We did organize a couple dispensaries early on a couple of years ago, which was a MOCA by Ascend in the city.
 We’ve negotiated, we’ve got contracts with them.
 The Teamsters since then, they have a new administration.
 Sean O’Brien is the general president, and he had me at the office headquarters at the IBT.
 And he has actually given us all the resources of our great international, which is a big, big organization, to help organize in this industry.
 So our goal for the industry is to raise the standards for the people working in the industry.

 But I got to tell you, it’s a fun industry because you’re dealing with a lot of young people, and a lot of really nice people.
 I deal with other jobs and other things in the other part of the union.
 But with cannabis, what’s really unique about it is people want to be in this industry because it’s cannabis, because they have personal experiences with it, and they really want to do this.
 So it’s great, they get in there, they want to do it, but then they’re finding out that it’s not giving them all the things they need to stay in this industry.